 Somehow (despite scrolling all the news feeds all the time…shh don’t tell), we are plowing ahead and have managed to release some pretty cool stuff recently like native support for Gravity Forms and Zapier!
 We’ve also released support for WPML and Polylang!

-Mostly, I just feel really grateful and proud to work at Strattic, where we are able to support each other and our customers, and we’re trying to help out in a small way with our initiative to host Covid-19-related websites for free!
+Mostly, I just feel really grateful and proud to work at Strattic, where we are able to support each other and our customers.

 You can watch our CEO Miriam Schwab’s video response to Covid-19 that was featured on codeinwp: